return42/boilerplate/docs/slides/index.rst

 .. revealjs:: Intro

-   In my projects I like to run tests and build processes from make_.
+   :title-heading: h4

    The boilerplate code here is for common build purpose and heavily based on:

    - make_
    - Sphinx_ (Python_)

 .. revealjs:: add boilerplate to your project
+   :title-heading: h4

    copy ``./utils`` folder to your repository and add some includes to your ``./Makefile`` (python projects see Makefile.python_prj_)